quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 Size to the application.
 It MUST NOT expect the delivery of any data beyond that byte offset.

+After sending multiple frames for the same stream, the state transition to the "Reset Recvd" state only occurs when receiving the acknowledgement for the frame with the frame carrying the lowest Reliable Size.
+Acknowledgements for RESET_STREAM_AT frames with higher offsets don't cause a state transition.

 Reordering of packets might lead to a RESET_STREAM_AT frame with a higher Reliable Size being received after a RESET_STREAM_AT frame with a lower Reliable Size.
 The receiver MUST ignore any RESET_STREAM_AT frame that